8 tips for navigating Google Maps like a pro

 There might be times when your phone loses service far from civilization, or when you’re traveling abroad without the luxury of a data connection.
 These two scenarios mean the same thing—no more loading map tiles.

 You can guard against this by saving part of a map for offline use on Google Maps’ mobile app.
-To get started, tap Offline maps from the app menu (three lines, top left).
+To get started, tap your avatar in the top right of your screen and then Offline maps.
 You can choose from suggestions (like the area around your home address or places you’ve recently looked up), or you can tap Select your own map (Android) or Custom map (iOS) to specify a section of the map yourself.

-Down at the bottom of the screen, you’ll see how much room the offline map tiles will take up on your phone.
+As you select your tiles, down at the bottom of the screen, you’ll see how much room the offline map will take up on your phone.
 That data storage is the only real downside to this feature, but you can delete any of your offline maps at any time.

-Keep in mind that even though a cached map can be used without a data connection, you will lose certain capabilities, such as live traffic updates.
+Keep in mind that even though you can use a cached map without a data connection, you will lose certain capabilities, such as live traffic updates.
 To set how often the app automatically updates and clears the cache, tap the settings icon (the cog symbol) on the offline maps screen.

 Find stop-offs along your route

 Google Maps also offers the option to search for places like restaurants or gas stations while en route.
 That means you can take one or more quick detours without having to reconfigure your whole journey.
 When you’re in navigation mode, just tap the search icon and you’ll be able to choose from broad categories—such as ATMs, coffee shops, restaurants, and convenience stores—or search for a particular place from the search box on top.